usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Phase 4: Final Team Reflections.md

 ### Conclusion

 The Vendor Evaluation Live Digital Assignment for the DITAP training course represents a significant evolution in experiential learning for government acquisition professionals.
 By integrating independent acquisition discovery with a rigorous, fixed Case Study requirement aligned with the Case Study Evaluation framework, the program provides an unparalleled simulation of the digital services procurement lifecycle.
-This comprehensive approach not only builds essential technical skills in agile procurement and evaluation but also cultivates a profound sense of empathy for vendors, a critical attribute for fostering more collaborative and successful government-industry partnerships.
+This comprehensive approach not only builds essential technical skills in Agile procurement and evaluation but also cultivates a profound sense of empathy for vendors, a critical attribute for fostering more collaborative and successful government-industry partnerships.
 The structured, phase-based progression, coupled with the emphasis on self-directed learning and peer feedback, ensures that DITAP graduates are not merely knowledgeable but are truly ready to lead the transformation of digital service acquisition within their respective agencies.